gtdoctor/BasicBashWorker_for_UKBiobankDNANexus/README.md

 -icmd="$CMD" \
 -y
 ```
-If you want to watch the log as it is generated (without sshing), add the --watch flag to the dx run command above; or
+If you want to watch the log as it is generated (without sshing), add the --watch flag to the dx run command above.

 ## Optional: